maltmann-muc/simpletoc/readme.txt

 * Feature: Added option to toggle absolute urls.

 = 4.4.7 =
-* Fix: Heading ids won't be added to all posts anymore.
-* Fix: Headings with attributes like align-center will now appear in your TOC.
 * Feature: Added option to replace ul tag with ol tag.
 This will add decimal numbers to each heading in the TOC.
 * Feature: Works in nested blockes.
 This means support for column block layouts.